hats-finance/games/README.md

 - at each moment, one player holds the flag
 - other players can try to capture the flag by fighting the flag holder
-- Fight between single Mons: can fight in one of the 3 elements (FIRE, WATER or AIR).
-The Mon with the highest value in that element wins.
-If the score is the equal, the fastest monster wins.
+- a fight between two Mons takes place with one of the 3 elements (FIRE, WATER or AIR).
+The Mon with the highest value in that element wins the fight.
+If the two mons have the same strength, the Mon with the most SPEED wins.
 - A fight between two decks consists of pairing the three Mons of the challenger with the 3 Mons of the flag holder, pseudo-randomly choosing 3 elements, and then having the 3 pairs fight in each of these elements

 ## THE HATS CHALLENGE: